-This class is not free-threaded, and it can be safely used only by one thread of control at a time.
+This class is free-threaded, and it can be safely used across multiple threads of control.

 • XmlResolver

 If an application uses multiple threads, custom implementations of XmlResolver must be free threaded to allow multiple, simultaneous calls for resolution.

 • XmlResults

 This class is not free-threaded, and it can be safely used only by one thread of control at a time.